Grandparent Visitation Rights and Services in Charles Town, VA

 Family Law Office Helping Grandparents in WV

 In most cases, grandparents are very special to their grandchildren.
 However, grandparents have very limited legal rights when it comes to seeing their grandchildren.
-A parent’s decision on who can and cannot see their children overrides any grandparent’s say on the matter.
+A parent’s decision on who can and cannot see a child is generally determinative of the matter.
 In certain cases, grandparents may seek legal recourse to visit or even gain custody of their grandchildren.
 Grandparent visitation rights vary from state to state.
 Parents’ rights come first, as long as it is in the child’s best interest.
 Grandparents provide love and support to their grandchildren, and keeping a healthy relationship between grandparent and grandchild is very important to their growth.
 If you are interested in learning more about grandparent rights, call The Law Office of Robin Skinner Prinz, PLLC today at (304) 728-2012 for a free phone consultation.

 Legal Rights for Grandparents